 EU Fundamental Rights

-Dr. Stefan Zeyher is an attorney at law at the Mannheim office of Schilling, Zutt & Anschütz; he was admitted to the bar in 2006.
-In his practice he mainly advises and represents German and international clients in litigation and arbitration matters as a counsel; he also has experience as an arbitrator and a secretary to arbitral tribunals.
-Furthermore, Dr. Zeyher advises German and international clients on corporate law, group law, public and private M&A, and commercial law.
-Dr. Zeyher studied at the Universities of Constance, Mannheim (Dr. iur.), and St. Gallen, Switzerland (Executive Master of European and International Business Law).
-He attended the Harvard Negotiation Institute's Summer Programs.
-Dr. Zeyher authored publications in the fields of corporate, M&A, capital markets and civil procedure law.
-He also gaves lectures in European law at the Mannheim Business School and is a member of the German Institution of Arbitration, the Academic Corporate Law Association, and the Academic Banking Law Association.
+Dr. Stefan Zeyher is a partner of Schilling, Zutt & Anschütz.
+He was admitted to the bar in 2006.
+In his practice he focuses on representing his clients in litigation and arbitration matters as a counsel; he also has experience as an arbitrator.
+Furthermore, Dr. Zeyher advises his clients on corporate law, group law, public and private M&A and commercial law.
+Dr. Zeyher studied at the Universities of Constance, Mannheim (Dr. iur.) and St. Gallen, Switzerland (Executive Master of European and International Business Law).
+Dr. Zeyher authored publications in the fields of corporate law, M&A, capital markets, civil procedure law and arbitration.

 Introduction to German Private Law